AhmedKhchai/rn-ar-baresetup/README.md

 # React Native AR Bare Setup (no Expo)
-#
-# This is a bare setup for React Native AR projects.
-#

 ## Getting Started
 To run this app in development mode, you'll need to have a few things installed:
 Android Studio: https://developer.android.com/studio